khushi1k4/khushi1k4/README.md

 - 📫 How to reach me **khushigoyal2525@gmail.com**

-- ⚡ I’m looking to collaborate on different unique project
+- ⚡ I’m looking to collaborate on different unique projects.

 <h3 align="left">Connect with me:</h3>
 <p align="left">